 The City also releases Annual Progress Reports (APR) that document progress towards implementing policies adopted as part of the 2015-2023 Housing Element.
 They can be accessed at: https://www.oaklandca.gov/documents/housing-element-annual-progress-reports.

-All upcoming events can be found on the main general plan website: https://www.oaklandca.gov/topics/general-plan-update and summaries of past events, including recordings from the Housing Element workshop, can be found here: https://www.oaklandca.gov/topics/meetings-and-events#past-events-and-meetings.
-Currently, the Housing Element website as an overview of the project schedule and key dates in the process.
-As development of the Housing Element progresses, more content will be added to the Housing Element page for public review: https://www.oaklandca.gov/topics/oakland-general-plan-2045-housing-element.
+All past events can be found on the main general plan website: https://www.oaklandca.gov/topics/general-plan-update and summaries of past events, including recordings from the Housing Element workshop, can be found here: https://www.oaklandca.gov/topics/meetings-and-events#past-events-and-meetings.